Resources

 It’s also worth considering which business features your company could benefit from, such as online tools, earning cashback on your purchases, or interest on your opening balance.

 If you’re a new business or even just switched to Virgin Money, you’ll get 25 months of fee-free banking.
-To be eligible, you need to be a new business ready to open an account within 12 months of starting up or a small business or start-up with a turnover of less than £6.5 million.
+To be eligible, you need to be a new UK business ready to open an account within 12 months of starting up or a small business or start-up with a turnover of less than £6.5 million.

 After the fee-free period, you’ll be switched to the business tariff payment – it’s £6.50 a month, excluding charges for other transactions like Direct Debits and cash paid in.
 That said, you’ll save £162.50 in just over two years.
 Virgin Money also offers specialist bank relationship management and an optional overdraft in the UK.